 What is the cost of living in Peterborough?

 The phrase “cost of living” refers to your family’s basic living expenses.
 This can include the cost of rent or mortgage payments for your home, utilities (services such as water, heat and electricity), telephone, television, Internet, transportation, clothing and food.
 The cost of living in Peterborough is generally lower than in other Ontario cities.
-It also varies depending on your type of home and the essential services that you would like to receive.
+It also varies depending on your type of home and the essential services you would like to receive.

 What you can afford depends on your income.
 Learn about the local job market and employment strategies for new immigrants to estimate your income.
 Income taxes and other pay deductions can take up to 35% off your pay cheque.